mstedet/ESP32-2020/Opgave-03.md

   - platform: version
     name: "Desk light ESPHome version"
 ```
-* binary_sensor: Checks for anytime the button on the Sonoff switch is pressed
+* binary_sensor: Checks for anytime the button on the ESP32-kontakten is pressed
 * switch: Would trigger the relay on and off
 * status_led: Useful to show the status of a device.
 Letting you know of any warning or errors
 * wifi_signal sensor: Monitors the received signal strength